WARNING: These are summaries, not reviews, and may contain story spoilers.

 221B, Baker Street; The Aquitania; Recife; The Kaikoura

 Story: A prostitute is murdered on the streets of Rio de Janeiro, her throat cut and a violin string left on the body, from which a flap of skin has been removed.
 The Emperor Pedro II visits Sarah Bernhardt's dressing room after a performance and tells her of a stolen Stradivarius, a gift from him to the Baroness of Avaré.
 Bernhardt recommends her friend Holmes to investigate the theft.
 A second victim, a maid at the royal palace is murdered after receiving Bernhardt's autograph.
-Bernhardt is later called to the police station to make a statement as a fellow actress has accused her of assault.
+Bernhardt is later called to the police station to make a statement, as a fellow actress has accused her of assault.
 Inspector Pimento shows her the card bearing her autograph found in the second victim's hand.
 She recommends Holmes to him, too.
 Arriving in Rio, Holmes learns the history of the violin from the Emperor, and questions the Countess.

 When the killer strikes a third time, Holmes is luckily on hand to answer the victim's cries for help.
 He pursues the killer into the National Library, where he escapes by leaping through a window.
 Holmes falls for the woman he has saved, Anna Candelária, and traces her to the Santana Theatre where she is performing in the revue The Woman-Man.
-Another victim is butchered, and Holmes & Pimento visit the Dom Pedro II Asylum, where they are taken to see the cannibal, Dr. Aderbal Câmara, who points them towards the city of Petrópolis, where they attend a concert, Holmes entering into a violin duel with the Marquis of Salles.
+Another victim is butchered, and Holmes and Pimento visit the Dom Pedro II Asylum, where they are taken to see the cannibal, Dr. Aderbal Câmara, who points them towards the city of Petrópolis, where they attend a concert, Holmes entering into a violin duel with the Marquis of Salles.
 A further, misguided search for clues leads them to the racecourse, but the murderer is already focusing in on his final victim.

 NOTE: Some of the characters I have listed under "Other Characters" may be historical figures I have been unable to track down.